jie/unionpay/README.md

 ### Unionpay

-An python unoffical python SDK
+Unionpay is an unoffical python SDK for unionpay api, using openssl by pyopenssl

 ####  Card info for test